fboucquez/symbol-bootstrap/docs/config.md

                                     provided in the command line (--password=XXXX) or disabled in the command line (--noPassword).

-  --pullImages                      It pulls the utility images from DockerHub when running the configuration.
-It only
-                                    affects alpha/dev docker images.

   --report                          It generates reStructuredText (.rst) reports describing the configuration of each
                                     node.